kosausrk/CreditRiskClassifier/README.md

 - It also shows **why** the model made its decision using SHAP (e.g., “What factors contributed to higher risk”)

 **Analogy**:
-It’s like a **financial calculator with explainable reasoning** — helping analysts or students understand risk patterns, not pass judgment.
+It’s like a **financial calculator with explainable reasoning** — helping analysts or students understand risk patterns

 **> Note: This tool is for educational purposes and should **not** be used to make real-world lending decisions.**
 ---